Maercusxch/eJPT_Notes/2_Assessment Methodologies/02_Footprinting & Scanning.md

 In pentesting, host discovery is a crucial phase to identify live hosts on a network before further exploration and vulnerability assessment.
 Various techniques can be employed for host discovery, and the choice of technique depends on factors such as network characteristics, stealth requirements, and the goals of the penetration test.

+**Important**: A TCP Reset (RST) packet is used by a TCP sender to indicate that it will neither accept nor receive more data.

 - **Ping Sweeps (ICMP Echo Requests):** Sending ICMP Echo Requests (ping) to a range of IP addresses to identify live hosts.
 - **ARP Scanning:** Using Address Resolution Protocol (ARP) requests to identify hosts within the same broadcast domain.
 - **TCP Syn Ping (Half-Open Scan):** Sending TCP SYN packets to a specific port (often port 80) to a check if a host is alive.
 If the host is alive, it respends with a TCP SYN-ACK.
 This technique is stealthier than ICMP ping.